ASDIO1/Structural-Pattern-Example/README.md

 ## Aclarations

 -  As the main program is very simple and consists of creating instances and running the "Send()" method, the sequence diagram is very simple and a bit weird but I think it represents the main program pretty well.

+-  Some classes are distributed in the "clients"and "packages" folders and the other classes are not in folders.